Kractero/hare/src/lib/posts/gotissues.md

 Norway
 ```

-If your puppets have different passwords, click Multiple Passwords, then list your puppets following this example:
+If your puppets have different passwords, put in your puppets in the text area field and skip the password field, following this example:
 ```
 nation,password
 Kazakhstan,astana